-To be eligible for a consumer loan, the age of the consumer has to be in the range of 21 years to 60 years.
+To be eligible for a consumer loan, the consumer’s age has to be 21 years to 60 years.
 However, the maximum age of 60 years is applicable for a salaried person, but that of a self-employed professional can go up to 65 years.
-Nevertheless, the criteria can vary from one bank to another, and various other factors can also kick into the checklist.
+Nevertheless, the criteria can vary from bank to bank, and various other factors can also kick into the checklist.

 Categories of Consumer Loan

-Consumer loans fall in either of the two categories – open-end loans and closed-end loans.
+Consumer loans fall into either of two categories – open-end loans and closed-end loans.

 In this type of loan, the borrower can avail of the fund for any purpose but must pay back a minimum portion of the loan within a certain date.
 Thus, this type of loan is also referred to as revolving credit.

 This type of loan is availed for financing some specific purchases.
-The loan is paid back by the borrower in equal monthly payments over a period of time, and thus it is also referred to as installment credit.
-It is usually secured by collateral, and failure to pay installments can lead to seizure of collateral.
+The loan is paid back by the borrower in equal monthly payments over some time, and thus it is also referred to as installment credit.
+It is usually secured by collateral, and failure to pay installments can lead to the seizure of collateral.

 Uses of Consumer Loan